Posted 4 October 2018 in JOTS Highlights, Clinical Issues and Treatment by Anna Stagg, MEd, PhD & Amanda NeMoyer, J.D., Ph.D.

 Childhood physical and/or sexual abuse—something more than 100,000 youth in the United States have experienced—has been observed to detrimentally impact youth across biological, psychological, and social domains, and may lead to posttraumatic stress and trauma

-Posted 3 October 2018 by Chris Sexton, PhD, MSW, and Briana Woods-Jaeger, PhD, MS
+Posted 3 October 2018 in StressPoints, Diversity Issues by Chris Sexton, PhD, MSW, and Briana Woods-Jaeger, PhD, MS

 Toxic stress resulting from chronic exposure to adverse childhood experiences (ACEs), including trauma exposure, parent mental health problems, and family dysfunction, can lead to numerous health, social, and behavioral problems throughout the lifespan (Anda et al., 2006).